Shop Subscribe

 Sassy Baby My First Bend & Flex Rattle Set

-How to Play: Sing songs while helping baby hold and keep rhythm with the different sounds each rattle makes.
-During diapering, allow baby to hold and explore a rattle while talking about what s/he is doing.
-While sitting on the floor, hold baby in your lap and gently help him/her roll a rattle back and forth talking about all the sounds and colors you’re experiencing.
+How to Play: Sing songs while helping the baby hold and keep rhythm with the different sounds each rattle makes.
+During diapering, allow the baby to hold and explore a rattle while talking about what s/he is doing.
+While sitting on the floor, hold the baby in your lap and gently help him/her roll a rattle back and forth, talking about all the sounds and colors you’re hearing and seeing.
 With five rattles to choose from, you can easily have a different shake, rattle, and roll experience each day!

 Educhape Sensory Shapes and Balls